PartCo: Part-Level Correspondence Priors Enhance Category Discovery: PartCo: Part-Level Correspondence Prior Framework

 where $\mathcal{C} = \{\mathbf{c}_1, \mathbf{c}_2, \dots, \mathbf{c}_{k^*}\}$ represents the set of optimal cluster centers from \textit{k}-means.
 We refer to these as \emph{1\textsuperscript{st} order part-level correspondence labels}.

 \textbf{Enhancing granularity in part-level correspondence.} While 1\textsuperscript{st} order part-level labels are adequate for fine-grained datasets due to the presence of shared superclasses, they may be too general for generic datasets lacking such similarities as shown in Fig.~\ref{fig:label_vis}.
 To capture more intricate details in these cases, we introduce \emph{2\textsuperscript{nd} order part-level correspondence labels}.
 This process involves applying an additional PCA on the fine-grained features $\mathbf{F}_{\text{fg}}$ within each 1\textsuperscript{st} order cluster.
 By doing so, we identify finer distinctions within each part, uncovering common features among similar but distinct parts.
 This 2\textsuperscript{nd} order of labeling increases the granularity of part-level correspondence, enabling more precise category discovery in generic datasets where parts exhibit greater diversity and require finer resolution to discern subtle differences.
-We provide more discussion on our design choice of PCA + DINO patch descriptors and alternatives in Sec.~\ref{pca-dino} of the supplementary.
+We provide more discussion and analysis on our design choice of part-level correspondence labels in supp. material, Sec.~\ref{supp: part-labels further analysis}.